guinetn/browserLocalHomepage/assets/books/computer_science/software_design_rules/software_quality.md

-## SOFTWARE QUALITY
+﻿## SOFTWARE QUALITY

-Series of practices for our teams to follow in order to assure a high-quality process and, in the end, a high-quality product.
+Series of practices for our teams to follow in order to assure a high-quality process and, in the end, a high-qualityâ€¯product.

 ### Key Ingredients